volkerdobler/insertnums/README.md

 5
 ```

-And you can combine all of them in one command.
+You can combine all of these options in one command.
 With one cursor selected and the following command `3:2*2#4@i>10` results in:

 ```